TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 ![](capiinterface.png)

+I have the [YubiKey 5 Nano](www.yubico.com/ua/product/yubikey-5-nano/) smart card and will use it in this article.
+Of course, YubiKey has its own [smart card minidriver implementation](https://www.yubico.com/support/download/smart-card-drivers-tools/), which must be installed on the target machine: [Deploying the YubiKey Smart Card Minidriver to workstations and servers](https://support.yubico.com/hc/en-us/articles/360015654560-Deploying-the-YubiKey-Smart-Card-Minidriver-to-workstations-and-servers).

+But what about Linux?
+We do not have minidrivers here...
+FreeRDP (and `sspi-rs`) relies on the PKCS11 module (dynamic library) for executing crypto operations.

+> In cryptography, **PKCS #11** is a Public-Key Cryptography Standard that defines a C programming interface to create and manipulate cryptographic tokens that may contain secret cryptographic keys.
+It is often used to communicate with a Hardware Security Module or smart cards. ([Wiki](https://en.wikipedia.org/wiki/PKCS_11))

+Fortunately, YubiKey distributes its own PKCS11 library too: [`libykcs11`](https://developers.yubico.com/yubico-piv-tool/YKCS11/).

 However, that's not the end: each smart card minidriver communicates with the smart card through a unified API: [WinSCard API](https://learn.microsoft.com/en-us/windows/win32/api/winscard/). :arrow_down:

 ## WinSCard